Engineers (band): In Praise of More

 Engineers' third studio album, and first album with the new line-up, entitled In Praise of More, was released by Kscope on 27 September 2010.
 The album was largely written and recorded by Mark Peters, with assistance from Dave Potter and Ulrich Schnauss.
 The album was released to generous critical acclaim; MusicOMH praised the album's "incredible melodies", SPIN magazine gave the album a 7/10 rating, and Clash Music called the album "a joy to behold" and stated that "In Praise of More has [the band] stripping back the density of previous releases, letting in a little warmth and allowing the songs [to] breathe, resulting in a broadening of their sound much to their benefit."

 Always Returning

 On 2 June 2014, after a brief silence following selected live dates, the band announced their fourth studio album, Always Returning.
-The album is set for release on 11 August 2014, and is to be the band's first release with just Peters, Schnauss and Linley as the core members of the group.
+The album was set for release on 11 August 2014, and would be the band's first release with just Peters, Schnauss and Linley as the core members of the group.
 Of the lineup change, Peters confirmed that "based on mutual agreement after a recent conversation, we decided that Simon (Phipps) would sit this one out.
 There are no plans to tour this album, so Daniel (Land) wasn't needed either.
 As the band was essentially a solo project since 2009, no one has 'left' in the traditional sense – they're just not on this album."